josiahsrc/flutter_zustand/README.md

 - Fast to type
 - No boilerplate
 - No advantage to using code generation
-- No need to place in the build context, but still can support multiple instances
+- No need to place in the build context, but still can support multiple instances (edge case)
 - Productive and easy maintenance
 - Handle small and large scale apps gracefully